 Inspiring story about a boy who rises above his circumstances and learns to give the greatest gift of all ...

 Antony was born in a little village in Macedonia.
-A village, where old stone buildings, if they could talk, would tell stories of a thousand years past.
-The kind of place where ancient trees keep secrets; the stories of wars won and lost, stories of love and laughter and the lives of the people that have dwelled there for centuries.
-Antony's village is a place where you take a casual stroll and stumble upon fields with looted graves, dug-out holes pillaged and left gaping open for you to gawk upon their loss and emptiness.
-A place where tradition stays strong and I imagine religious festivities are upheld with the highest honour.
+A village where old stone buildings could tell stories of a thousand years past.
+The kind of place where ancient trees keep secrets; from stories of wars won and lost, stories of love and laughter, and the lives of people who have dwelled there for centuries.
+Antony's village is a place where you can take a casual stroll and stumble upon fields with looted graves, dug-out holes pillaged and left gaping open for you to gawk upon their loss and emptiness.
+A place where tradition stays strong and religious festivities are upheld with the highest honour.

 “But, why did you hate Santa?
-Was it because you knew he was fake?”
+Was it because you knew he wasn't real?”
 I asked Antony.
 “No!”
-Antony laughs out loud.
+Antony laughed out loud.
 “It’s because Santa never brought me Christmas presents”.
-His laugh turns into a contagious bellow and he continues.
+His laugh turned into a contagious bellow, and he continued.
 “All the other children in the village got Christmas presents.
 But me, nothing.
 Never.
 Nothing”.
-Antony speaks even louder and laughs harder.
-He throws his head back and I can’t help but join the hysteria of the boy that hated Santa Claus.
+Antony spoke even louder and laughed harder.
+He threw his head back, and I couldn't help but join the hysteria of the boy who hated Santa Claus.

-Antony's parents couldn’t afford to buy him gifts.
-Antony was left to think Santa was an awful magical man who always forgot him.
+Antony continued to explain.
+As a boy, his parents couldn’t afford to buy him gifts.
+He was left to think Santa was an awful magical man who always forgot him.
 Santa brought the other children gifts, but nothing for him.
-I felt sad for Antony as I imagined what it was like for him on Christmas morning.
+I felt sad for Antony as I imagined what it was like for him to watch all the other kids open their Christmas presents on Christmas morning.

 He is saving lives.

 Antony teaches us that we can rise from humble beginnings.
-His story shows us that though we may not grow-up having what others do, with the right motive and mentors, we can do something special with our gift of life and give back to others…
+His story shows us that though we may not grow up having what others do, with the right motive, mentors, and hard work, we can get an education and do something great …

-because something’s for certain.
-Santa Claus isn’t going to do it.
+Because something’s for certain, Santa Claus isn’t going to do it for us.